groupdocs-viewer/GroupDocs.Viewer-for-Java/Demos/Spring/README.md

 ### Configuration
 For all methods above you can adjust settings in `configuration.yml`.
 By default in this sample will lookup for license file in `./Licenses` folder, so you can simply put your license file in that folder or specify relative/absolute path by setting `licensePath` value in `configuration.yml`.

+File `logback-spring.xml` is used when sample is run inside Docker container.
+To use it locally, add next parameter to running command: `-Dlogback.configurationFile=logback-spring.xml`

 #### Viewer configuration options

 | Option                 | Type    |   Default value   | Description                                                                                                                                  |